HomeSEOIs bounce rate still important?

 • The metric is available but not prominently featured in default reports

-• Event tracking provides more minute insights into user behaviour
+• Event tracking gives more detailed insight into user behaviour

-What if your website has a high bounce rate but users are spending marked time engaging with your content?
-GA4’s new engagement metrics would capture this value, while traditional bounce rate might miss it entirely.
+What if your website has a high bounce rate but users spend real time with your content?
+GA4’s engagement metrics would capture that value, where traditional bounce rate might miss it entirely.

-Google didn’t just demote bounce rate for fun – they replaced it with something they believe is more meaningful: engagement rate.
-This isn’t just semantic shuffling; it represents a fundamental philosophical shift in how we measure website success.
+Google didn’t demote bounce rate for fun.
+They replaced it with something they consider more meaningful: engagement rate.
+This isn’t just word-swapping; it reflects a different idea of what shift in how we measure website success.

 Engagement rate measures the percentage of sessions that were “engaged sessions.”
-But what makes a session engaged?
-Glad you asked:
+What counts as engaged?

 • Sessions lasting 10 seconds or longer